 Things to Do in Wyoming & Places to Visit

 1. Yellowstone National Park

-On the list of the best national parks, it’s no surprise that Yellowstone National Park frequently tops the chart.
+On lists of the best national parks, it’s no surprise that Yellowstone National Park frequently tops the chart.
 Yellowstone is also home to some of the best wildlife viewing opportunities, and the park’s Lamar Valley is considered the “Serengeti of North America.”
-Bison, grizzly bears, elk, antelope, gray wolves, and bald eagles are common sightings.
-It’s truly the best place for nature lovers.
+Bison, grizzly bears, elk, antelope, gray wolves, and bald eagles are common sightings — making it truly the best place for nature lovers.

 If you’re searching for the best hiking trails in the country, Yellowstone is home to more than 900 miles of crisscrossing hiking trails.
-Before heading into the park, please stop by the Yellowstone Visitor Center, a ranger hut with brochures, souvenirs & films detailing the park & its best-known features.
+Before heading into the park, please stop by the Yellowstone Visitor Center, a ranger hut with brochures, souvenirs, and films detailing the park’s history and best-known features.